Bojidar00/ets-js-library/README.md

 let events = fetchOwnedEvents(address);
 ```

-Fetch cached events from server
+### Fetch cached events from server
+1. You need to have JWT_SECRET first.
+2. Import fetchAllEventsFromServer function from the library.
+3. Create params.
+4. Execute fetchAllEventsFromServer.

 ```js
 import {fetchAllEventsFromServer} from 'ets-js-library';